4 Basic Sewer Maintenance Tips

 If a drain becomes completely clogged, it’s usually best to call in a professional.
 The Best Plumbing team can remove the blockage and also test the pipe to check for leaks.
 However, you can also clean your drains once a month to help prevent blockages in your shower, sink, or tub.
 Start by pouring equal amounts of baking soda and white vinegar down the drain.
 Then, an hour later, flush it with plenty of warm water.

-For help checking, maintaining, or fixing your sewer line, call Best Plumbing!
-We serve homeowners in the Seattle and Bellevue areas.
+For help checking, maintaining, or fixing your sewer line, contact Best Plumbing!
+We serve homeowners in the greater Seattle area.